Real Jaén: History

 In their second top flight season, Jaén barely avoided relegation, finishing 14th, one point above relegated Deportivo de La Coruña.
-Jaén managed to stay in the Spanish elite.
+Jaén stayed in the Spanish elite.
 Their third top flight season was less successful and the team finished last with only 20 points collected.
 Real Jaén was relegated after two years in La Liga.
-The biggest highlight of the season was probably when Jaén managed a 1–0 home win over powerhouse FC Barcelona.
+The biggest highlight of their season was probably a 1–0 home win over powerhouse FC Barcelona.

-Following their second top flight relegation, Real Jaén never managed to compete for a return to the elite.
-Their best season was 1959–60, when the team managed a 3rd place finish coming up two points behind the second placed Cordoba CF, which qualified the team for the promotion playoffs.
+Following their second top flight relegation, Real Jaén were never able to compete for a return to the elite.
+Their best season was 1959–60, when the team achieved a 3rd-place finish coming up two points behind the second placed Cordoba CF, which qualified the team for the promotion playoffs.
 Following the 1962–63 season, the "Lizards" were relegated to the Tercera Division.
 This was the first time the team played there since 1952.

 For the following 12 seasons, Jaén only made one return to the Segunda, in 1967, but were immediately relegated.
-They managed to return to the second tier in 1976 and remained there for three seasons until 1979 when they were relegated to the newly created Segunda Division B, the new third tier in Spanish football.
+They returned to the second tier in 1976 and remained there for three seasons until 1979 when they were relegated to the newly created Segunda Division B, the new third tier in Spanish football.
 Jaén stayed in the third level until 1986, when the team was relegated to the Tercera Division, this time the fourth tier.
 They bounced between the Segunda B and the Tercera the following years.